SuperWangKai/iconify2font/README.md

 It converts all iconify fonts to svg files in sub-folders.

 ## 2. convert_svg_to_font_batch.js
-It converts svg folder to font files.
+It converts svg folders to font files.

 ## 3. convert_svg_to_font.js
-It converts svg file to a font file.
+It converts svg files to a font file.